wharton/wrds/README.md

-# WRDS Python Data Access Library
+# WRDS-Py from Wharton Research Data Services

 WRDS-Py is a Python package for examining datasets on the [Wharton Research Data Services (WRDS)](https://wrds-www.wharton.upenn.edu) platform, and extracting it to Pandas dataframes.
 A WRDS account is required.